teyang-lau/HDB_Resale_Prices/README.md

-The random forest model was deployed onto a web app using Streamlit.
+The random forest model was deployed onto a web app using [Streamlit](https://www.streamlit.io/).
+Try out the app [here](https://share.streamlit.io/teyang-lau/hdb_resale_prices/main/predict_hdb_prices_streamlit.py).
 It allows users to input HDB features into the app and get the predicted resale price.
 It shows the map of Singapore, with the location of the flat, and the nearby amenities within a 2km radius.
 In addition, it also displays a user controlled interactive map that shows the median HDB resale prices throughout the years from 1990 to 2020.

 <br>